ldv-klever/klever/docs/deploy-common.rst

 Structure of Klever Git Repository
 ----------------------------------

-After :ref:`common_deploy` the Klever Git repository can look as follows:
+After :ref:`deploy_common` the Klever Git repository can look as follows:

 .. code::